-- Recommending the appointment of Chief Executive Officer to the Board. - Ensuring independence of the Board members and avoidance of conflict of interest. - Approving the appointment of executive management team based on recommendation by Chief Executive Officer except the appointment of Chief Audit Executive, Head of Compliance, Head of Risk Management, and Legal Counsel who will be appointed directly by the Board or its committees - Recommending remuneration of the Chief Executive Officer to the Board including the salary and other benefits. - Approving remuneration of executive management team include the salaries and other benefits. - Ensuring that the Bank has a proper compensation policy, reviewing and recommending amendments in policy to the Board. - Reviewing and monitoring the human resource plan and align the plan to achieve the Bank's strategies. - Ensuring that the Bank has proper training, career development and succession plans. - Reviewing and monitoring the "Omanisation" plan and identifying the positions that should be occupied by Omanis with the time table to achieve the plan.
+- recommends the appointment of Chief Executive Officer to the Board. - Sets up the Key Performance Indicators of the Bank's Chief Executive Officer (CEO) and review the same on annual basis in order to review and recommend to the Board the CEO's total remuneration - approves the appointment of the executive management team based on the Chief Executive Officer's nomination/recommendation except for the Head of Internal Audit, the Chief Compliance Officer, the Chief Risk Officer and the Bank's Legal Counsel whom appointment falls within the responsibility of other Board Committees and/or the Board of Directors' - approves remuneration of executive management team include the salaries and other benefits. - ensures that the Bank has a proper remuneration policy, reviews and recommends amendments in policy to the Board. - reviews and monitors the human resource plan and aligns the plan to achieve the Bank's strategies. - ensures that the Bank has proper training, career development and succession plans. - reviews and monitors the "Omanisation" plan and identifies the positions that should be occupied by Omanis with the time table to achieve the plan.